hbrunn/crowdfunding/crowdfunding/readme/USAGE.md

 1. Navigate to /crowdfunding on your Odoo website
 2. Select a challenge from the list
-3. Join the discussion, claim the challenge for yourself to solve or add your pledge
+3. Join the discussion or add your pledge